 Although consumption of the remaining named polymers in Figure 6 is relatively low, they represent a growing class of so-called engineering polymers, whose properties are often so unusual or interesting as to find unique application in addition to displacing traditional materials.
 The family of nylons centres around nylon 6,6 and 6, both invented in the 1930s, the former still popular as a fibre, although both forms are used for mouldings.
 A more spectacular example is aramid fibre, developed in the late 1970s in the USA, for its very high stiffness and resistance to high temperatures.
 These properties have resulted in aramid fibre being widely used in textiles, ropes and composite structures such as aircraft tailplanes and rotor blades (often in combination with epoxy resins).
 Acetal is a tough, crystalline polymer which until recently was widely used for domestic kettles.
 Polycarbonate also finds use as a tough material for consumer products, and displaces PMMA owing to its greater toughness.
 PBT is another kind of thermoplastic polyester mainly used as a moulding material.
 The fluoropolymers are a unique class of polymer exemplified by PTFE, the parent material used most frequently for its exceptionally low coefficient of friction and temperature resistance as in non-stick frying pans, plumbing tape and support pads for moving heavy equipment.
 A related elastomer, Viton rubber, is used for engine seals and aircraft hose.

 For the various polymer plumbing applications in modern houses, identified in Exercise 1, attempt to identify the specific polymers used in each product or range of products.
-If necessary, examine the products concerned for any identifying label, such as a recycling mark (the Data Book gives details of such marks, and the acronyms used for different polymers).

 water supply pipe: uPVC or HDPE or polybutene; tank fittings: PE, PP, nylon or POM.